 Why was it so difficult to find a good church?!
 We weren't asking for much, really.
 All we wanted was a church that was welcoming to children worshiping and learning along with the adults.
 I'd imagine the early church welcomed this.
 We did find a church with a cry room, which I don't necessarily agree with, but thought it might be tolerable.
 For those of you who don't know, a cry room is a room where parents can sit with their young children who are being disruptive to the service.
 It usually has speakers wired so that parents can still hear the sermon.
-Unfortunately, this church was a little New Age, and when I took my son to the cry room all of the other kids were mean, as usual.
-Yes, I just called little kids mean.
-I am infuriated by the fact that parents are too lazy to put any effort into raising nice, sweet kids.
-I am sick of hearing the cop-out phrase "kids will be kids!"
+Unfortunately, when I took my son to the cry room the other kids were mean, as usual, and their parents weren't watching them.
+They were just talking with one another.
+So that wasn't going to work.

 I know what you're thinking.
 I've heard it before: If they don't experience children being mean to them they won't be prepared for adulthood.
 WRONG.
 Since when do adults get screamed at and have toys snatched out of their hands while they're going about their day?
 And besides that, I want to teach my kids about God.
 Explaining Biblical concepts to young children is a delicate balancing act and if I send my children to Sunday School I have no idea what they are being taught, how it is being taught, or what my children might be confused about.
 It's my responsibility anyway.

 Our kids are three and almost five now.
 They are finally able to sit fairly quietly during a church service.
 We will probably try attending church again soon.
 I still don't think there will be much opportunity for fellowship though, since we are not willing to put our children in child care while we go to an event for adults only.
 A few months ago I was talking to a friend about our difficulty finding a church and she told me about a website called The National Center for Family Integrated Churches where you can search for churches in your area that implement a family-integrated (also called age-integrated) worship model.
 I was thrilled and relieved to learn that there are people like me!
-Unfortunately there is not a church like this near me but maybe you'll have better luck.
 These churches come in all different shapes, sizes, and denominations, but all hope to restore the biblical pattern of age-integrated worship, discipleship, and evangelism.
 These churches believe that families benefit spiritually from worshiping together, that parents (not Sunday School teachers or youth pastors) are responsible for the child's spiritual development, and that young people need to learn from adults, which cannot happen when the children are in a completely different room (or even a completely different building) from the adults.
-It's time the church stops spending money on toys, DVD curricula, and play structures, and starts investing their time, money, and energy into equipping parents, so that they feel confident enough to disciple their own children.
+It's time for the church to stop spending money on toys, DVD curricula, and play structures, and start investing their time, money, and energy into equipping parents, so that they feel confident enough to disciple their own children.